Good podcast

 Why Van Halen took their time with ?Right Now?

 "Right Now? by Van Halen is an inspirational song about living in the moment, but it took a long time to come together.
 Released on 1991?s For Unlawful Carnal Knowledge, their third after Sammy Hagar joined as frontman, it was purposefully written without a trace of reference to fast cars, girls, or partying.
 The video for the song was so ahead of its time - dealing with world issues and cultural hot button topics - that Hagar was afraid that the lyrics he had so painstakingly penned would get lost in the concept, at first.
 And of course, there?s the incomparable Eddie Van Halen playing piano on ?Right Now,? a musical note that has its own backstory.
 Unpack it all in this episode of Behind The Song!
 Watch the video episode and subscribe to the Behind The Song Youtube channel: https://www.youtube.com/@behindthesongpodcast Learn more about your ad choices.
-Visit megaphone.fm/adchoices
+Visit podcastchoices.com/adchoices

 2023-01-11